StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ### Tracker node sleep current - Conclusion?

-Using the TPL5110 to power down node a node (with Arduino serial boot loader installed) uses 0.33mAhr per day sleeping and waking, the TPL5010 uses far less, 0.037mAhr per day.
+Using the TPL5110 to power down node a node (with Arduino serial boot loader installed) does give you a very low headline grabbing sleep current of maybe 0.1uA or even less but because of the extended wakeup times this can equate to 0.33mAhr per day sleeping and waking.

+With the processor powered in deep sleep using a TPL5010 as an interrupt wakeup timer use far less, 0.037mAhr per day, simply because the startups are very much quicker.
 So they are significant power savings to be had using a bare bones Arduino set-up and the TPL5010 as a wakeup timer.
 If you remove the Arduino serial boot loader then there is not a lot to choose between the two methods, although the TPL5010 does provide added flexibility.

+There is a far more flexible option than the TPL5110 approach, you can build a bare bones ATMega based tracker with LoRa device and use a DS3231 real time clock as a wakeup timer, this provides programmable wakeup times from seconds to one month.
+You also have the benefit of an accurate real time clock on the tracker.
+A prototype tracker setup this way running from a single LifePO4 (3.6V) battery has a sleep current of 0.9uA.

 #### To be continued
-<br><br>

-### Summary

-In the performance tests the Quectel L70 and L80 GPS modules are clear winners, by far the lowest current consumption and with a good hot fix performance.

-The L70 in particular is a surprise, it's the same size and pin layout as the equivalent Ublox MAXM8Q but has a far better signal performance and the lowest current consumption I have seen for a GPS.
-Its got a high altitude balloon mode, is easy to find as a bare module, and low cost too, I recently bought 5 off for £3.50 each delivered.
-Under the same signal conditions as the MAXM8Q the L70 with a simple wire antenna behaved like a standard GPS with ceramic patch antenna; a cold fix time of 32 seconds whilst the Ublox took 5 minutes or more.

-The L80 is the second best performer in the tests and is in a compact and easy to solder format.

-It should be noted that over a long period hot fix times are in the 10 second average range for most GPSes, this is far more than the often quoted headline figures of 2 - 5 seconds.
-It can be seen from the graphs that there are occasional fixes that take 30 seconds or more.
-These long fix times are required to download ephemeris data from new satellites that come into view.
-The detail of this data is constantly changing so you cannot store it long term.

-It also need to be appreciated just how much power a GPS based project actually uses.
-Even for the low power Quectels, the GPS was consuming more than 85% of the projects power, the rest being used for the LoRa transmissions.

-Wit the GPS consuming so much current it is clear that the trackers sleep current is of very little consequence, even at a 'high' level of 5uA, which is easy to achieve with standard Arduino parts, the sleep current is only 1% of the total project current.

 <br><br>

 ## Stuart Robinson